 Please visit our growing chapters group list to locate volunteers in your local areas who may be available to work with you directly to help you create a device for you or someone you know!

-INDIVIDUALS IN THE USA & BEYOND: CONTACT THE ENABLE COMMUNITY FOUNDATION TO BE MATCHED WITH A VOLUNTEER: If you have exhausted all of your options locally in your search for a 3D printer in your area and would like to have one of the e-NABLE Community volunteers print the parts for you to assemble your own device, please feel free to sign up to be matched through the **Enable Community Foundation matching system.
+If you can not find a local e-NABLE Community Chapter near you who is able to assist you, feel free to contact the ENABLE COMMUNITY FOUNDATION: If you have exhausted all of your options locally in your search for a 3D printer in your area and would like to have volunteers who work through the Enable Community Foundation, print the parts for you to assemble your own device, please feel free to sign up to be matched through the **Enable Community Foundation matching system.

 ** Please note: Enablingthefuture.org is not part of the matching system of volunteers and recipients.
 Enablingthefuture.org does not guarantee that you or your child will be matched with a volunteer by going through the matching system set up by the Enable Community Foundation, e-NABLE France or Team Unlimbited.

 We highly encourage you to research into your own communities to locate 3D printers in your areas to get assistance from libraries, schools, fablabs, print shops and makerspaces to help print your own devices and seek guidance from the e-NABLE Community Volunteers through the Google+ Community and the forums!